TMIT Consulting's name stems from the Zen quote:

 "The Most Important Thing is to find out what is the most important thing." - Shunryu Suzuki

-For an increasing number of healthcare delivery stakeholders, a central goal is simultaneously improving care quality, safety, satisfaction and costs.
+For an increasing number of healthcare delivery stakeholders, a central goal is simultaneously improving health, patient and care team satisfaction, costs and equity (the quintuple aim).

 TMIT Consulting helps them address critical steps to success: